imrafaelmerino/json-values/docs/README.md

 ## <a name="introduction"><a/> Introduction

 Welcome to **json-values**, the first-ever Json library in _Java_ implemented with persistent data structures.

-One of the most essential aspects of functional programming is immutable data structures, better known as values.
+One of the most essential aspects of functional programming is immutable data structures, better known in FP jargon as values.
-Updating these structures using the copy-on-write approach is inefficient, and this is why persistent data structures were created.
+It's a fact that, when possible, working with values leads to code with fewer bugs, is more readable, and is easier to maintain.
+Item 17 of Effective Java states that we must minimize mutability.
+Still, sometimes it's at the cost of losing performance because the copy-on-write approach is very inefficient for significant data structures.
+Here is where persistent data structures come into play.

-There are many libraries out there to work with JSON in the JVM ecosystem; however, none of them use persistent data structures.
-In most cases, those libraries parse a string or array of bytes into an object.
-The thing is, why do that?
+Most functional languages, like Haskell, Clojure, and Scala, implement persistent data structures natively.
+Java doesn't.
+The best alternative I've found in the JVM ecosystem is the persistent collections provided by the library vavr.
+It provides a well-designed API and has a good performance.

-JSON is a magnificent structure.
-It's simple, easy to aggregate, ease to create, easy to reason about, so why create yet another abstraction over JSON?
-Moreover, many architectures work with JSON end-to-end.
-Going from JSON to objects or strings back and forth is not efficient, especially when copy-on-write is the only option to avoid mutation.
+The standard Java programmer finds it strange to work without objects and all the machinery of frameworks and annotations.
+FP is all about functions and values; that's it.
+I will try to cast some light on how we can manipulate JSON with json-values following a purely functional approach.
+First things first, let's create a JSON object:

 ## <a name="whatfor"><a/> What to use json-values for and when to use it

-* You need to deal with Jsons, and you want to program following a functional style, **using just functions and values** , but you can't benefit from all the advantage that immutability brings to your code because **Java doesn't provide Persistent Data Structures**.
+* You need to deal with Jsons, and you want to program following a functional style, **using just functions and values**, but you can't benefit from all the advantage that immutability brings to your code because **Java doesn't provide Persistent Data Structures**.
   The thing is that Java 8 brought functions, lambdas, lazy evaluation to some extent, and streams, but without